-Dr. Reiser has published two books on the subject of Cognitive Behavioral Therapy and has edited, co-authored and written essays and peer-reviewed articles.
+Dr. Reiser has published two books on the subject of Cognitive Behavioral Therapy and has edited, co-authored multiple peer-reviewed articles.

 A Manual for Evidence-Based CBT Supervision

 by Derek Milne and Robert Reiser

 The effectiveness of CBT depends on the quality of the supervision and training that is provided to its practitioners.
 A Manual for Evidence-Based CBT Supervision is intended to significantly strengthen the available resources for training and supporting CBT supervisors.
 The authors drew on the insights of many accredited CBT supervisors to develop the guidance, and the work is built firmly on an evidence-based approach.